scmcqueen/SpotifyWikipediaProject/README.md

-# SpotifyWikipediaProject
+# Spotify & Wikipedia Project
-Let's query the top 100 Spotify artists and filter them based on some demographic info from Wikipedia
+Let's query the artists from a Spotify playlist and filter them based on Wikipedia demographic information.

+## Required Packages

+## Data Structures

+## Running this Code